SmartlyDressedGames/Unturned-Docs/docs/source/servers/ServerHosting.rst

 **Windows:**

-- :ref:`How to Install SteamCMD <ServerHosting:How to Install SteamCMD on Windows>`
+- :ref:`How to Install SteamCMD <servers/ServerHosting:How to Install SteamCMD on Windows>`
-- :ref:`How to Launch Server <ServerHosting:How to Launch Server on Windows>`
+- :ref:`How to Launch Server <servers/ServerHosting:How to Launch Server on Windows>`
 - `Video Tutorial <https://www.youtube.com/watch?v=8axVrnSLlx4>`_

 **Linux:**

-- :ref:`How to Install SteamCMD <ServerHosting:How to Install SteamCMD on Linux>`
+- :ref:`How to Install SteamCMD <servers/ServerHosting:How to Install SteamCMD on Linux>`
-- :ref:`How to Launch Server <ServerHosting:How to Launch Server on Linux>`
+- :ref:`How to Launch Server <servers/ServerHosting:How to Launch Server on Linux>`

 How to Install SteamCMD on Windows
 ----------------------------------